-Canon SL2 versus Nikon D5300
+Canon SL2 vs Nikon D5300

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D5300 are two digital cameras that were announced, respectively, in June 2017 and October 2013.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in June 2017 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably larger (8 percent) than the Canon SL2.
 Moreover, the D5300 is markedly heavier (6 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the D5300 are weather-sealed.